-Once you make these Whiskey Burgers, you might never make plain hamburgers again.
+Once you make a Whiskey Burger, you might never make plain hamburgers again.
 There’s a secret to making these burgers so awesome, and it’s all about the prep time!

 I am talking game-changing burger here.

 These Whiskey Burgers are hamburger patties that are soaked in whiskey and garlic.
 Yes, I said soaked in whiskey.
 I have you’re attention now, right?